 And if you are a multi-currency lover, the great news for you is that Ledger Nano S allows you to store them as well.

-When Bitcoin price has skyrocketed, more and more people started worrying about its security.
+When Bitcoin’s price skyrocketed, more and more people started worrying about its security.

 Along with Litecoin, Trezor supports 6 other cryptocurrencies, including: